vviikk/vviikk.github.io/INDEX.md

 ---
 > Excuse me, but, there's a container for that :)

-Technologist interested in building beautiful, large-scale and user-friendly web and mobile applications
+A battle-hardened technologist interested in building beautiful, large-scale and user-friendly web and mobile applications.

-♥ functional programming, coding UI, i3, the command line & {n}vim.
+♥ functional programming, coding UI, i3, the command line & Vim.

 A programmer at heart and an engineer by mind.
-When I'm not coding (in React, React-Native or some bleeding-edge front-end micro-framework), I'm probably cooking, travelling or professing my undying love to Docker & Portainer.
+When I'm not coding (in React, React-Native or some bleeding-edge front-end micro-framework), I'm probably cooking, travelling or professing my undying love to micro-containers.

 I love building teams that deliver great, pixel-perfect, usable products, and I love getting my hands dirty with code when duty calls.
 I care deeply about the people I work with.
-I bring a *never say die* attitude to any team, and ensure that everyone is pushing code of the highest quality.
+I bring a *never say die* attitude to any team and ensure that everyone is pushing code of the highest quality.
 I love writing tests & teach as much as I can learn.

 e: [vik@ramanuj.am](vik@ramanuj.am)
 w: [https://vik.ramanuj.am](http://vik.ramanuj.am) | [github](https://github.com/piggyslasher) | [linkedin](https://linkedin.com/in/thevikram) | [blog (on hold)](https://web.archive.org/web/20120615003016/http://www.techgarten.com/) | [toy robot](https://github.com/piggyslasher/robot42)